TIB-Digital-Preservation/CSV-Ingest_generisch/README.md

 ## Config.json
-The configuration file is in JSON format, and can be modified using the editor.
+The configuration file is in JSON format, and can be changed using an editor.

 ### Access Rights
-Example:
+Is now controlled exclusively via the material flow.

+### DC Rights
+Examples:
+`"dcRights" : "Rights information"`
+`"dcRights" : null`

+The value for dc:rights can be specified for all IEs in Config.json.
+If a dc:rights is to be assigned individually for each package, this must be specified in the dc:xml.
+The value for dctermsAccessrights in Config.json is filled in with "null".

+### DC Terms Access Rights
+Examples:
+`"dctermsAccessRights" : "AccessRights"`
-`"accessRight" : "16728",`.
+`"dctermsAccessRights" : null`

-For the Access Rights the ID must be specified, this also means that for DEV, TEST and PROD other IDs must be assigned.
+The value for dcterms:accessrights can be specified for all IEs in Config.json.
+If a dcterms:accessrights is to be assigned individually for each package, this must be specified in the dc:xml.
+The value for dctermsAccessrights in Config.json is filled in with "null".

 ### User Defined Fields
 Example: